Bastien-Baloup/CryptoStars/README.md

 ### Search

-You can find in the header an home made accessible search bar witch will alow you to search and go to the history page for a currency pair of your choise.
+You can find in the header a homemade accessible search bar that will allow you to search and go to the history page for a currency pair of your choice.

 ### Market overview